 Please note Division RD will not be accepting proposed orders or pleadings via e-courtesy service of this website at this time.

 In accordance with Administrative Order 3.206, the original EMERGENCY MOTIONS must be FILED WITH THE CLERK'S OFFICE.
 The Clerk will bring the motion up to the Judge and the Judge will determine if the motion is a true emergency.
 Then the Judicial Assistant will set the matter for a hearing.
-It is of great importance to include your contact information on all Motions.
+It is of great importance to include your contact information (including a current telephone number) on all Emergency Motions.

 Questions and Advice